Woods Service & Support

 Most of the problems that occur on gearbox drive equipment are due to lack of service and maintenance.
-Here are a few thing that an operators can check before using their equipment.
+Here are a few things that operators can check before using their equipment.

-Check for free-play in the input and output shafts.
-If any free-play is present in may be a sign of bearing wear or a change in bearing preload setting.
+2. Check for free-play in the input and output shafts.
+If any free-play is present, it may be a sign of bearing wear or a change in bearing preload setting.
 Excessive free-play will cause oil seal failure thus causing a loss of lubricant and result in bearing and/or gear damage.
-In most cases the bearing preload can be reset eliminating all radial free play by either re-shimming or tightening bearing adjustment nut.
+In most cases, the bearing preload can be reset eliminating all radial free play by either re-shimming or tightening bearing adjustment nut.

-Most gearboxes require a breather to prevent pressure from building up inside the housing.
-Periodically check to insure the breather is functioning properly.
+3. Most gearboxes require a breather to prevent pressure from building up inside the housing.
+Periodically check to ensure the breather is functioning properly.
 If pressure builds up in the box it will cause the oil seal to rupture and loss of lubricant will occur.

-Woods equipment recommends changing oil in the gearbox after the first 100 hrs of operation.
-This will eliminate any debris from gear break in or foreign material left in the housing from manufacturing.
+4. Woods equipment recommends changing the oil in the gearbox after the first 100 hrs of operation.
+This will eliminate any debris from gear break-in or foreign material left in the housing from manufacturing.